unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 Markdown
 ========
 The lemma files for en_ugl are defined in Markdown format.
-This format/language is a convenient means to specify the desired format of the visual “output”.
-When you go to a lemma file on the DCS web you see this visual form.
-When editing a file, you will be working with the markdown form and this document will endeavor to specify the required markdown format of each lemma file to achieve the project-desired output, consistently across all lemmas.
+This format/language is a convenient means to specify the desired format of the visual **output** for the project.
+When you go to a lemma file on the DCS web you will see this visual form.
+When editing a file, you will be working with the Markdown form.
+This document will endeavor to specify the required Markdown format of each lemma file to achieve the project-desired output, consistently across all lemmas.

 Markers
 -------
-The markdown format is achieved with the use of markers (marker lines).
+The Markdown format is achieved with the use of markers (marker lines).
 Any line which starts with a pound sign, “#” or an asterisk, “*”, is considered a marker.
 Apart from the first line, there must be at least one blank line before and after each marker.
 These markers should not be altered or reordered so that consistency across the project can be achieved.
-Only 3 of these markers allow/require data to be entered as part of the marker line.
+Only 4 of these markers allow/require data to be entered as part of the marker line.
 These are:

-#. ``*`` Strongs: <Strongs-plus identifier>
+#. * Strongs: <Strongs-plus identifier>, see `Strongs <https://ugl-info.readthedocs.io/en/latest/markdown.html#strongs-gddddd>`_ , below.

-#. ``*`` Instances in the New Testament: <instance count, supplied by the tool that created these files>
+#. * Instances in the New Testament: <instance count>, see `Instances Count <https://ugl-info.readthedocs.io/en/latest/markdown.html#instances-in-the-new-testament-count>`_ , below.

-#. ``*`` All Scriptures cited: "Yes" or "No", based upon whether all of the instances are listed with one or more #### Citations: marker(s) as part of the Sense data at the bottom of the lemma file.
+#. * All Scriptures cited: "Yes" or "No",  see `All Scriptures cited <https://ugl-info.readthedocs.io/en/latest/markdown.html#all-scriptures-cited-yes-no>`_ , below.

 .. note:: As was discussed in the  `Content <http://ugl-info.readthedocs.io/en/latest/assignments.html#content>`_ section, there is a link labeled **refs** for each lemma in its Greek letter Instance TOC which provides a list, in our project's format, of each of the references for that lemma.

+#. ### Sense <sense number>:, see `Sense <https://ugl-info.readthedocs.io/en/latest/markdown.html#sense-sense-number>`_ , below.

 Markdown does support specification of comments.
 Lines 3 and 4 of each lemma file have two comment lines.
 They start with “<!—“ and end with “-->”.
 This format specifies non-visible comments, comments that are not shown in the visual form.
 These two comment lines must remain in the file as entered:
 ::